harshgit/se577-software-architecture/README.md

 ![image](https://user-images.githubusercontent.com/3461182/163634523-b56c0f77-5f0f-4455-b474-870f411d3cdf.png)

+## Additions in Week 6 -
+Backend service is now dockerized and instructions arer provided in Release3.md to create it and start the backend container

 ## Additions in Week 5 -
 Git Repos Page is now fetching live data from a backend service, developed as part of week 5 assignment (details below) Here is the sample screen that shows my repositories